mateen-malik/EDA263/assignment1/report.md

 - knows
   - password, pin code
     - pros
-      - easy to implement
-      - no hardware
-      - easy to expire
-      - hidden, if the user don't write it down
-      - cheap to implement
+      - easy and cheap to implement
-        - user can pick its' own password
+      - user can pick its' own password and change it easily
-        - generate password, no cpu power
       - can be provided via electronics from a distance, i.e email
     - cons
       - the user might write it down. good for hackers, bad for the system